 This makes it second in this category when it comes to the US.
-Only Safari has a bigger share at 53.05%.
+Only Safari has a bigger share at 53.21%.
 The list of the most popular browsers also includes Samsung Internet, with 3.65%.
 Firefox, Opera, and Edge all hold less than 1% of the market share.

 Despite that, the percentage of mobile users opening websites in Chrome varies based on the country and region.
-For instance, according to Google Chrome user statistics, Africa had the largest mobile penetration rate (nearly 85%).
+For instance, according to Google Chrome user statistics, Africa had the largest mobile penetration rate (84%).
 North and South America, Oceania, and Asia had an average of approximately 75%.
-European users browsed using Chrome on mobile devices the least, at little under 75% at the peak of usage.
+European users browsed using Chrome on mobile devices the least (65.3% at the peak of usage).

 When it comes to interesting Google Chrome usage statistics, in 49 out of 50 US states, Safari is the dominant mobile browser.
 Only in Wyoming, it comes in second, after Google Chrome.
 Other states that have a significant share of users in this browser (although not higher than Safari) are Florida (37.15%), New Mexico, Connecticut, and Alabama (all three around 36% respectively).